Opening Fall 2026 · Clinical Reading Assessments Now Booking

 Do you provide reading help for children with dyslexia in Maine?

 Yes.
-Students with dyslexia are at the heart of what we do at The Reading Center.
-Our programs are grounded in the Science of Reading and structured literacy — the most effective evidence-based approaches for students with dyslexia.
-We serve K-12 students in Greater Portland, Central, and Southern Maine, opening Fall 2026.
+Students with dyslexia are at the heart of what we do.
+Our programs are grounded in the Science of Reading and structured literacy — among the most effective evidence-based approaches for students with dyslexia.
+We serve K–12 students in Greater Portland, Central, and Southern Maine, opening Fall 2026.

 How do I know if my child needs clinical reading intervention?

 Common signs include: reading below grade level despite classroom intervention; avoiding reading at home; struggling with reading homework that takes much longer than expected; reading aloud accurately but not retaining what was read; difficulty with spelling that persists despite study; or a family history of dyslexia or reading difficulties.
-If you’ve noticed any of these patterns and feel your child needs more than what school services provide, a Clinical Reading Assessment is the right next step.
-The $295 assessment will tell you definitively what’s happening and whether intervention is warranted.
+If you've noticed any of these patterns and feel your child needs more than what school services provide, a Clinical Reading Assessment is the right next step.
+A $295 Clinical Reading Assessment will give you a clear picture of what's happening and whether intervention is the right next step.

 My child can read words but doesn't understand what they read.
 Can The Reading Center help?